 If you are 70½ or older, you can make cash gifts totaling up to $100,000 from your IRA to The Colossian Forum without incurring federal income tax on the withdrawal.
 If you do not have an immediate need for the required mandatory distributions (RMDs) from your IRA, you can gift them to The Colossian Forum's transformational mission.
 This is good news for people who want to make a charitable gift during their lifetime from retirement assets but have been discouraged from doing so because of the income tax penalty.
 This is called a Qualified Charitable Distribution (QCD).
 The QCD applies to traditional, rollover, and Roth IRAs.
 SEP and Simple IRAs also qualify (as long as you no longer actively receive employer contributions).
 Employer-sponsored plans do not allow for QCDs.
 For more information or to offer a gift, please contact TCF’s Development and Communications Officer, Emily Stroble.

 Matching gift opportunities, if available through your employer, can double, or even triple, your contribution.
-Search now to see if your company will match your donation, or contact your HR department.
-The Colossian Forum qualifies for matching gifts and supports your efforts to have your contributions matched.
-For more information, email TCF’s Development and Communications Officer, Emily Stroble.
+Prior to donating, contact your organization's Human Resources department to determine if your employer offers a matching gift opportunity when you contribute to a 501(c)(3) non-profit organization like The Colossian Forum.
+For more information about matching gifts, please email TCF’s Development and Communications Officer, Emily Stroble.